HEPTACOM/heptaconnect-docs/docs/playground/001-introduction.md

 ## What will I miss?

 There are …
-* no optimized message brokers configured
+* no optimizations for message broker
 * no additional caching techniques
 * no cluster configurations
-* public "secrets" that must not be used in production environments
+* public "secrets" that **must not be used in production** environments

-Having an easy entry with predefined configurations has it drawbacks for other cases.
+Having an easy entry with predefined configurations has its drawbacks for other cases.
 You should not expect these project skeletons to be similar to a production ready environment.
 They are configured to be run on a single machine with only a few additional dependencies to lower the initial hurdle.